rcy0228/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 14. Select **Create**.

-    > **Note**: Deploying the new instance of Azure SQL Managed Instance may take about 6 hour to complete.
-We have already created a *Managed Instance* for you.
-You can continue from the next task.

 ### Task 2: Install Data Migration Assistant

 1. In the Azure Portal, navigate to the Resource Group for the lab, then navigate to the `tailspin-onprem-sql-vm` virtual machine.
 This is the simulated on-premises SQL Server VM that contains the database to migrate to Azure SQL MI.